Rhumb Lines (Loxodromes)

 READ MORE: Map Projections: Flatten the Sphere

 Rhumb lines appear on the surface of the Earth as a curved line concave to the nearer pole.
-They spiral on a polar projection but it’s because of the projection how it still crosses all meridians at the same angle.
+These lines spiral on a polar projection but it’s because of the projection how it still crosses all meridians at the same angle.

 As an imaginary line on the earth’s surface, rhumb lines are a standard method of plotting a ship’s course on a chart.